wehs7661/ensemble_md/docs/simulations.rst

 ::

-    usage: analyze_REXEE [-h] [-y YAML] [-o OUTPUT] [-rt REP_TRAJS] [-st STATE_TRAJS] [-d DIR] [-m MAXWARN]
+    usage: analyze_REXEE [-h] [-y YAML] [-o OUTPUT] [-rt REP_TRAJS] [-st STATE_TRAJS] [-sts STATE_TRAJS_FOR_SIM] [-d DIR] [-m MAXWARN]

-    This code analyzes a REXEE simulation.
-Note that the template MDP file specified in the YAML file needs to be available in the working directory.
+    This CLI analyzes a REXEE simulation.

     optional arguments:
-    -h, --help            show this help message and exit -y YAML, --yaml YAML  The input YAML file used to run the REXEE simulation.
+      -h, --help            show this help message and exit -y YAML, --yaml YAML  The file path to the input YAML file used to run the REXEE simulation.
 (Default: params.yaml)
       -o OUTPUT, --output OUTPUT
-                            The output log file that contains the analysis results of REXEE.
+                              The file path to the output log file that contains the analysis results of REXEE.
 (Default: analyze_REXEE_log.txt)
       -rt REP_TRAJS, --rep_trajs REP_TRAJS
-                            The NPY file containing the replica-space trajectory.
+                              The file path to the NPY file containing the replica-space trajectory.
 (Default: rep_trajs.npy)
       -st STATE_TRAJS, --state_trajs STATE_TRAJS
-                            The NPY file containing the stitched state-space trajectory.
+                              The file path to the NPY file containing the stitched state- space trajectory.
 If the specified file is not found, the code will try to find all the trajectories and stitch them.
+(Default: state_trajs.npy)
+      -sts STATE_TRAJS_FOR_SIM, --state_trajs_for_sim STATE_TRAJS_FOR_SIM
+                              The file path to the NPY file containing the stitched state- space time series for different state sets.
+If the specified file is not found, the code will try to find all the time series and stitch them.
+(Default: state_trajs.npy)
-(Default: state_trajs.npy) -d DIR, --dir DIR     The name of the folder for storing the analysis results.
+      -d DIR, --dir DIR     The path to the folder for storing the analysis results.
+                              (Default: analysis)
       -m MAXWARN, --maxwarn MAXWARN
                               The maximum number of warnings in parameter specification to be ignored.
+(Default: 0)

 2. Recommended workflow
 =======================